AMI-system/ami_setup/README.md

 ```bash
 sudo reboot
 ```

+If there is a cellular connection available, then the information from the Ami-Trap should now be pushed to the cloud every 120 min.
+You can change this interval in `ami-trap-raspi-cellular.py` in `__main__` using the `interval_minutes` parameter.
+The synchronisation mode of the Notecard can be configured in the `cellular_configure` function in `amitrap_cellular.py`.
+You can find the available modes [here](https://dev.blues.io/notecard/notecard-walkthrough/essential-requests/#configuring-synchronization-modes).

 Please note that this is (currently) not a stand-alone Ami-System setup.
 It only adds cellular connecivity to an existing setup.